 After 15 years as an interpreter, Lara Barsacq returned to choreography with a personal project - Lost in Ballets russes (2018) - that premiered in Brussels (La Raffinerie) in the frame of Festival LEGS - Charleroi Danse.
 In 2019, she created IDA don’t cry me love, a trio built around the figure of Ida Rubinstein.
 The premiere took place at La Raffinerie (Brussels) in the frame of Biennale de Charleroi Danse.
 These two pieces form a diptych.

-Lara’s latest project - Fruit Tree - premiered on October 15th and 16th, 2021 during the Biennale de Charleroi Danse (Brussels).
+Lara’s third project - Fruit Tree - premiered on October 15th, 2021 at the Biennale de Charleroi Danse (Brussels).

 Lara Barsacq is Associated-Choreographer at Charleroi danse, that is committed to producing, presenting and supporting her works from 2020 until the end of 2022.